Paleo Pumpkin Banana Muffins

 1 cup pumpkin purée (unsweetened)

-1 cup nut butter (almond, cashew, or peanut)
+1 cup nut butter (almond, cashew, or peanut; almond/cashew keep it Paleo)

 ½ cup whole wheat flour or almond flour (for grain-free)